Dylan Harper: San Antonio Spurs (2025–present)

+All-Rookie honors and First Finals Appearance (2025–2026)

 Harper was selected with the second overall pick by the San Antonio Spurs in the 2025 NBA draft.
 Harper was later included in the 2025 NBA Summer League roster of the Spurs.
 On July 3, 2025, the Spurs announced that they signed Harper.
 On October 22, Harper made his NBA debut, coming off the bench with fifteen points plus four rebounds and two assists in a 125–92 win over the Dallas Mavericks.
-In November 2025, Harper suffered a left calf injury during the second quarter against Phoenix Suns.
+On March 21, 2026, Harper scored a career-high 24 points in a 134–119 win over the Indiana Pacers.
+After the regular season, Harper was selected to the NBA All-Rookie First Team.